-Postmodernism is generally leftwing, but, in his 1981 book After Virtue, Alasdair MacIntyre articulates a rightwing form of postmodernism in which there is an emphasis on the importance of traditions.
-MacIntyre’s traditions perform a role similar to the “scientific paradigms,” which Thomas Kuhn has described—the traditions include the idea of a worldview or conceptual scheme, and also a history through time, as it’s understood by a community with its distinctive way of life and social norms.
-The traditions are not only capable of being rational but serve as the context in which rationality can be determined—all reasoning is conducted in some sort of tradition.
+Postmodernism is leftwing, but in his 1981 book After Virtue, Alasdair MacIntyre talks about a form of postmodernism in which there is an emphasis on traditions.
+MacIntyre’s traditions perform a role similar to the “scientific paradigms,” which Thomas Kuhn has described.
+The traditions include a worldview or conceptual scheme, and a history through time, as it’s understood by a community with its distinctive way of life and social norms.
+The traditions are not only rational but serve as the context in which rationality can be determined.
+All reasoning is conducted in some sort of tradition.